Critical Illness Insurance in Canada

 If your family has a history of specific illnesses, a 25-condition plan is essential.

-Combine with Disability insurance for total income & lump-sum protection.
+Some choose to combine with Disability insurance for income & lump-sum protection.

 Match your benefit amount to your mortgage or 2-3 years of gross income.